 What are the physical characteristics of Down syndrome?

 The following characteristics are most commonly associated with Down syndrome but can also be found in the general population.
-There is some variety of physical features among babies with Down syndrome; not every baby possesses all of the characteristics.
+There are some variations of physical features among babies with Down syndrome; not every baby possesses all of the characteristics.

 - Low muscle tone called hypotonia.
 This means their muscles appear relaxed and feel “floppy”.